paymentscanada/api-toolkit/payments-rail-angular/README.md

 ## Quick Guide to Execute the Application
 1. Run `npm install` to install the dependencies
-2. Edit the file src/environments/environment.ts to use your consumer key and consumer secret created from My Apps.
+2. Edit the file src/environments/environment.ts to use your consumer key and consumer secret created from My Apps in the developer portal.
 2. Run `npm start` to start the application.
 3. In your browser, navigate to `http://localhost:4200` to access the app.